aregtech/areg-sdk/docs/DEVELOP.md

 Remove **isRemote** or set to false `isRemote="true"` to switch service to _Local_.

 > 💡 The _Local_ services are not used in IPC, the system will ignore to forward messages and they will not be visible outside of process.
+> 💡 Within one process the _Public_ service and the client act similar to _Local_ service with the difference that the service can accept requests from remote clients.
+In case of _Local_ service, it is not visible outside of process.

 ### Data types